Study climate change law and policy

 In addition to the placements, students also had the opportunity to visit Iguazu Falls (photo).

-Find more about this experience on Twitter #UONLawBrazil [embed link https://twitter.com/search?q=%23UONLawBrazil&src=typed_query ].
+Find more about this experience on Twitter #UONLawBrazil.

 LAWS5043 International Study Experience in Japan - December 2018

-With generous support from the New Colombo Plan, 15 Newcastle Law students participated in an International Study Trip in Japan, in December 2018.
-The program was coordinated by Dr. Elena Aydos, in collaboration with Dr. Sven Rudolph, Associate Professor at Kyoto University and Dr. Tamara Schneider, Art Historian and Lecturer at Doshisha University.
+With generous support from the New Colombo Plan, 15 Newcastle Law students participated in an international study trip to Japan in December 2018.
+The program was coordinated by Dr Elena Aydos, in collaboration with Dr Sven Rudolph, Associate Professor at Kyoto University and Dr Tamara Schneider, Art Historian and Lecturer at Doshisha University.
 Teaching support was provided by PhD candidate Ana Rengel.

-The program focused on Japanese culture and history and how the experience of natural disasters has shaped environmental regulation in Japan.
+The program focused on Japanese culture and history and how the experience of natural disasters has shaped the country's environmental regulation.